 Here is a late 1960’s Italjet flyer provided by Primo of Budoia (Pordenone) Italy.
 It says “ITALJET Champion of Belgium 1966-1967”

 There are four 50cc models, Scout (top tank mini), Ranger (step-thru mini), Trial (off road tricks), Veloce (speed racer).

 Italjet mini-cycles (US models)

 Floyd Clymer, 222 N Virgil Ave, Los Angeles CA 90004, imported Italjets in the late 1960’s, branded as Indian.
 Italjet also built a small number of machines with Royal Enfield 750cc engines for Floyd Clymer in the late 1960’s, who owned the Indian name.
 Around 15 of these quite handsome motorcycles are believed to exist.
 Clymer died before the project came to fruition and the remaining 200 Enfield engines were sold to Rickman, resulting in the Rickman Interceptors.

-The Italjet Packaway collapsible moped had pedals and a Morini MO-1 engine.
+Italjet Pack-a-way: The only US-model Italjet moped was the Italjet Packaway collapsible mini with pedals and a Morini MO-1 engine.
 The Italjet Pack 2 had foot pegs, kickstart, and a Vespa Ciao engine.